noodldocs/noodldocs.github.io/2.4/modules/mapbox/guides/setting-up/README.md

 ## Overview
 We will go though the following steps:
 * Install the Mapbox Module in a Noodl Project.
-* Create an API key on the Mapbox account
+* Create an Access Token on the Mapbox account
 * Create a minimal Mapbox App in Noodl

 ## Install the Mapbox Module
-The absolutely most easy way to get started with the Mapbox Module is to use the "Mapbox" template when creating a new project in Noodl.
-However, if you have an existing project, or want to start from a different template, that's easy as well.
+The most easy way to get started with the Mapbox Module is to use the "Mapbox" template when creating a new project in Noodl.
+In that template, the Mapbox module is already included.
+Note that the template will also need you Mapbox Access Token.

+However, if you have an existing project, or want to start from a different template, it's easy to get started as well.
+Just follow these instructions.

 When in the project, open the "Module" tab to the left.
 Find the "Mapbox" module and click "Add".